Cesar Chavez Street

-It starts at Pier 80 in the Bayview neighborhood and ends at Douglass Street in the Noe Valley.
+It starts at Pier 80 in the Bayview neighborhood and ends at Douglass Street in the Noe Valley neighborhood.
 The intersection of Chavez and Mission is the heart of the micro-neighborhood locally known as "La Lengua."

 The chase scene from the 1968 Steve McQueen film Bullitt started on what was then Army Street.

 Background

 Originally the street ran alongside the Precita Creek, parallel to Navy Street.
 Around 1900 the creek was channeled underground, and Army Street was paved over the former creek.